scottongithub/ospf-tools/readme.md

 ````

 ## Compare:
-`python3 ospf-tools --compare /path/to/earlier-db /path/to/later-db`
+`python3 ospf-tools.py --compare /path/to/earlier-db /path/to/later-db`

 you should see output summarizing changes between snapshots: